HafsaHameed457/NT-Info/README.md

 - Incremented when there are backward-compatible bug fixes or minor improvements that do not change the public API or behavior.
 Example: Fixing a bug, improving performance, or making small optimizations.

+Helps developers and users understand the significance of a version change.
+Is it a major update, minor feature, or just a bug fix?